+2.12.
 Timing of payment and Annual Returns

-Developer contributions shall be paid on an annual basis at the applicable indexed rates based upon tonnage hauled for that period, multiplied by the set haulage distance established for the development.
+Developer contributions are to be paid on an annual basis at the applicable indexed rates based upon tonnage hauled for that period, multiplied by the set haulage distance established for the development.

-The operator of the development, subject of a condition of consent requiring payment of monetary developer contributions under this Plan, shall submit an annual return by October each year for the preceding financial year (1 July to 30 June).
+The operator of the development, subject of a condition of consent requiring payment of monetary developer contributions under this Plan, shall submit an annual return by the end of September each year (the reporting period) for the preceding financial year (1 July to 30 June)(the annual return period).
 The return shall disclose information including total quantities of material, in tonnes, hauled for the reporting period.
-Where here has been no heavy haulage during the return period a nil return is required to be submitted.
+Where there has been no heavy haulage during the return period a nil return is required to be submitted.

-Council will calculate the appropriate developer contribution payable for the return period, including indexation, and create a debtors account for the amount payable.
-If payment is not received within 3 months of calculating the rate it will be subject to further indexation until payment is made.
+Council will calculate the appropriate developer contribution payable for the annual return period, including indexation, and create a debtors account and invoice the amount payable.
+Payment of the contributions are to be received within 3 months of calculating the rate.